 In contrast, women whose tumors do not contain any ER or PR do not benefit from endocrine therapy, and it is not recommended.
-(See "Patient information: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)".)
+(See "Patient education: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)".)

 HAS THE BREAST CANCER SPREAD?

-- How extensive is the cancer involvement within the breast?
+●How extensive is the cancer involvement within the breast?